da2so/DA2Lite/configs/README.md

 There are two configuration folders to operate <span style="color:DodgerBlue">**DA2Lite**</span>.

 The first is a **train** folder that contains .yaml files for train confuration options (e.g. model, dataset, optimizer, loss, ...).
 And, a configuration file in **compress** folder allows to user select what compressipon methods will be used sequentially.
 Besides, when after compression a model, you can control post-train configurations using its .yaml file.

-## CONFIGURATION STRUCTURE
+## Configuration setting

 The followings indicate example configurations and available choices of configurations (represented by comments).